 The ERC Relativistic Astrophysics Group at the GSI Helmholtz Centre in Darmstadt focuses on hydrodynamical computer simulations of neutron-star mergers (see movie).
 The main goal of the group is to link obseravbles of neutron-star mergers to fundamental physics questions.
 This concerns for instance the properties of high-density nuclear matter and the transition to a quark-gluon plasma at finite chemical potential, which may be extracted from gravitational-wave signals of neutron-star mergers.
 The team also works on the formation of heavy elements through the rapid neutron-capture process in the ejecta of neutron-star mergers.
 These nucleosynthetic processes power the emission of kilonovae - the electromagnetic counterparts of colliding neutron stars.
 The team develops novel numerical methods to extract information about the underlying mass ejection and element formation from observations.
 The work of the group is supported by an ERC Starting Grant (grant agreement No. 759253).
 The team is lead by Priv.-Doz.
 Dr. Andreas Bauswein.

-We offer Bachelor and Master projects (contact firstname.lastname@example.org).
+We offer Bachelor, Master and PhD projects (contact firstname.lastname@example.org).